prologin/stechec2/README.rst

 --------------

-Spectators are players that don't take part of the game, but can watch its different states during the match (to display it, or to log it, for instance).
+Spectators are players that don't take part of the game, but can watch its different states during the match (to display it or to log it, for instance).

 Make sure to compile the spectators first::